ChStLeGitHub/Project19-USDA-Data-SQL-Queries/README.md

 5) List all states from state_lookup that are missing from milk_production in 2023.

-I got the ideas for the SQL queries from a Coursera course I completed titled **SQL for Data Science**, which can be found using the following URL:
+I got the ideas for the queries from a Coursera course titled **SQL for Data Science**, which can be found using the following URL:

 https://www.coursera.org/learn/sql-for-data-science?specialization=learn-sql-basics-data-science